jpascher/T0-Time-Mass-Duality/README.md

 3. Further investigation of biological structures' anomalous stability in "forbidden zones" of the length scale hierarchy.
 4. Exploration of technological applications based on the principles of time field modification.
 5. Further elaboration of the ontological equivalence of different theoretical perspectives within the T0 model.
+6. Development of the dynamic time field theory and its implications for quantum evolution and field theory.
+7. Exploration of the relationships between the T0 model and other approaches to quantum gravity.

 ## Contact